cosimograssi95/PCF/HoverEventControl/README.md

 ## How to create and use the PCF

-> ⚠️ Make sure Node.js and the PAC CLI are installed before proceeding.
+> ⚠️ Make sure Node.js, PAC CLI and Visual Studio Build Tools are installed before proceeding.

 ### Clone the repository